 Fangzhou was widely mocked for failing to live up the hype and in 2016 he underwent plastic surgery to his face so that he would be unrecognisable to the teasing public.

 Chris Eagles, Kieran Richardson and Tomasz Kuszczak were also flattered by Chelsea’s guard of honour in 2007.

-Eagles left Ross County by mutual consent earlier this season, Richardson failed to earn a contract after a trial with Southend, and Kuszczak occasionally frequents the sticks at Birmingham.
+Eagles left Ross County by mutual consent earlier this year, Richardson failed to earn a contract after a trial with Southend, and Kuszczak occasionally frequents the sticks at Birmingham.

 So why did Sir Alex play the reserves?

-With the league wrapped, the legendary manager made the FA Cup his top priority.
+With the league wrapped up, the legendary manager made the FA Cup his top priority.